jjmilburn/jjmilburn.github.io/_posts/2018-02-11-STM32-IMR-Concurrency.md

 While *unlikely*, it is theoretically possible that the following scenario occurs:

 0. IMR is initially set such that both interrupts A and B are active (`IMR=0b0011`)
 1. Interrupt A fires, and stores the value of `EXTI->IMR` to a temporary register.
-It then performs a bitwise ANDoperation on the temporary register using the value of `~PINOUT_EXTERNAL_HARDWARE_INTERRUPT_A`.
+It then performs a bitwise AND operation on the temporary register using the value of `~PINOUT_EXTERNAL_HARDWARE_INTERRUPT_A`.
 This temporary register takes on the value `0b0010`, masking interrupt "A".
 2. Before Interrupt A completes operation and stores the result back into `EXTI->IMR`, higher-priority interrupt B fires, and stores the value of `EXTI->IMR` to a temporary register.
 Note that this temporary value is `IMR=0b0011`, since the modification intended by interrupt A has not yet been stored back in the hardware `EXTI->IMR` register.
 3. Interrupt B handler continues to execute, and masks out the "B" interrupt.
 The resulting value of the IMR register is:

 `IMR == 0b0001`

 Representing a state where the "A" interrupt is not masked, but the "B" interrupt is.
 Now, the interrupt B handler returns, and interrupt A handler resumes execution.
-4) Interrupt A handler stores the value of it's calculation from step (1) into `EXTI-IMR`, setting the final value to:
+4. Interrupt A handler stores the value of it's calculation from step (1) into `EXTI-IMR`, setting the final value to:

 `EXTI->IMR == 0b0010`.

 So, instead of the intended result of `EXTI->IMR == 0b0000` (both interrupts masked), we end up with interrupt B unmasked, and interrupt A masked.
-To prevent this, we can instead use a (mutex)[https://barrgroup.com/Embedded-Systems/How-To/RTOS-Mutex-Semaphore] to prevent other interrupts from activating while the critical `EXTI->IMR` modification is occurring.
+To prevent this, we can instead use a [mutex](https://barrgroup.com/Embedded-Systems/How-To/RTOS-Mutex-Semaphore) to prevent other interrupts from activating while the critical `EXTI->IMR` modification is occurring.
 In our code, we accomplish this using the following:

 ```
 mutex_start();